 - Why are there Two Different Power Types?

-What Is the Difference Between AC and DC Power Supplies?
+- What is the Difference Between an AC and DC Power Supply?

 Power supplies are designed to convert a power source into the type of electricity you need.
 Some of the most well-known devices convert from AC to DC power, but you also have the option of DC to DC power supplies.
-Knowing the differences between these types of power supplies and when to use each will help you make an informed decision when you need to make a purchase.
+Knowing the differences between AC vs. DC power supplies and when to use each will help you make an informed decision when you need to make a purchase.

 What Is AC Power?

 Alternating current (AC) power is the standard electricity format that comes out of outlets.
 The name comes from the waveform the current takes.
 To understand the composition of the AC wave, you need to understand that electrical currents come from a flow of electrons.
 As the electrons in an AC wave move, they can move in a positive direction, which corresponds to the upward part of the sinusoidal wave created by the current.
 When the electrons have a negative flow, the wave drops down.

 These waves come from alternators at electrical power plants creating AC power.
 Inside an alternator, a wire loop spins inside a magnetic field.
 The spinning creates the waves of alternating current when the wire moves into areas of different magnetic polarity.
 For instance, the current changes direction when the wire spins from the north to the south pole areas of the magnetic field.
 The waves created in the alternator are significant for AC power’s use.